sofiafightmaster/sofiafightmaster/README.md

 - 👋 Hi, I’m @sofiafightmaster
 - 👀 I’m interested in writing and creating science fiction and fantasy stories that my audience can interact with and enjoy.
-- 🌱 I’m currently learning about programming.
+- 🌱 I’m currently learning about programming, specifically Twine.
 - 💞️ I’m looking to collaborate on any aspect of any project.
 I love working collaboratively because I think it results in the best content.
 - 📫 How to reach me: send me an email at [fightmaster.sofia@yahoo.com].